 I have developed a sustainable farm that centers around biochar and bio-oil.
 I am trying to find a biomass machine that is small and mobile.
 I figure a machine that can process 1 ton of biomass a day would be enough to run the sustainable farm.
 I have been working with Kurt Spokas from the U of MN since 2009, I have developed a charge biochar that he ran tests on.
 Currently I have found a char machine from Biogreen-Energy in France and it appears you can control the temperature at which you produce the char or bio-oil but it uses electricity.
 Agri-THERM Inc. has a mobile char machine but I can't get a response from them.
 I also found a company, Cyclone Technology, that claims if it burns, their engines can run off it.
 I want to be able to produce bio-oils to use Cyclone's to power the sustainable farm.
 I also want the ability to produce quality charge at lower temperatures.
 Now if you add an aquaponics greenhouse system that can produce 25,000 lb. fish and fertilizer and 75,000 lb. produce, a biomass power plant that produces bio-oil, biochar, heat, and electricity, you have a sustainable off-the-grid farm.
 I am trying to make this farm a model as well as an education center.
 Any help you could give me would be wonderful.

-Washington County MN alternative technologies and uses small farm issues ag energy biodiesel biomass combustion sustainability dimensions of farm energy biochar biofuels off-grid homestead power systems lrk Posted over 4 years ago
+Washington County MN alternative technologies and uses small farm issues ag energy biodiesel biomass combustion sustainability dimensions of farm energy biochar biofuels off-grid homestead power systems lrk Posted almost 6 years ago

 I connected the 3 independent wires of the sator to 3 seperate cables then connected them to a Hybrid 3phase controller but it burnt out the controller after about 12hrs.
 I do believe the Wind turbine did not move as there has been no wind, I thought it was a faulty controller so I connected another but the same thing happened in about 5minutes....So what have I missed or done wrong????...I did test the Turbine with a meter after it was all put back together and all seemed fine, I got a reading when I turned the sator....Could I just put a 3 phase rectifier and then connect to a 24V solar controller, would that solve the problem???/...Many thanks in advance Clive